-The following table summarizes the sensitivity of the fair value of the Corporation's market risk management positions to fluctuations in interest rates, foreign exchange rates, and natural gas and crude oil prices.
+The following table summarizes the sensitivity of the fair value of the Corporation's market risk management positions to fluctuations in natural gas and crude oil prices.
 All such fluctuations were evaluated independently, with all other variables held constant.
 In assessing the potential impact of these fluctuations, the Corporation believes that the volatilities presented below are reasonable measures.
-Fluctuations in interest rates, foreign exchange rates, and crude oil and natural gas prices would have had the following impact on the net earnings:
+Fluctuations in crude oil and natural gas prices would have had the following impact on the net loss:

-Net earnings impact for the period ended December 31, 2013 Price Increase Price Decrease Crude Oil - Change of +/- \$1.00 (2,032) 2,032 Natural Gas - Change of +/- \$0.10 (219) 219 Interest rate - Change of +/- 100 points 375 (375) Foreign Exchange - Change of +/- \$0.01 (250) 250
+Net earnings impact for the period ended December 31, 2014 Price Increase Price Decrease Crude Oil - Change of +/- \$1.00 (1,400) 1,400 Natural Gas - Change of +/- \$0.10 (219) 219